Subhrajit21JE0950/WoC-ML-Project/Report_SubhrajitMukherjee21JE0950.md

 Report  :

-This is the report about my findings regarding the project:
+This is the report about my findings regarding the project:<br>
 </strong>

 •	Linear Regression uses gradient descent method to continuously update parameters.
 The hyperparameters are learning rate and number of iterations.
 I have found that increasing learning rate makes the cost function minimise rapidly but after a certain point it oscillates.
 Whereas lower learning rate makes the cost function minimise very slowly.
 The correct combination is found by hit and trial method.
 I have also used standardization on the training data.
 The cost function is 2522.